Launching Place

 Launching Place is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the population of the Launching Place statistical area (Lv2) is estimated at around 2,512 people.
-This reflects an increase from the 2021 Census figure of 2,495 people, a rise of 17 individuals (0.7%).
-The change is inferred from AreaSearch's estimation of the resident population at 2,499 following examination of the latest ERP data release by the ABS in June 2024, along with an additional validated new address since the Census date.
-This results in a population density ratio of 69 persons per square kilometer.
-The primary driver for population growth in the area was natural growth, contributing approximately 65.0% of overall population gains during recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Launching Place's population is estimated at around 2,514 as of Feb 2026.
+This reflects an increase of 19 people (0.8%) since the 2021 Census, which reported a population of 2,495 people.
+The change is inferred from the resident population of 2,499 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 69 persons per square kilometer.
+Population growth for the suburb was primarily driven by natural growth, contributing approximately 65.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, projections indicate a decline in overall population for the Launching Place (SA2) over the period from 2025 to 2041.
-According to this methodology, the area's population is expected to contract by 21 persons by 2041.
-However, growth across specific age cohorts is anticipated, notably the 75 to 84 age group, which is projected to increase by 60 people during this period.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Over this period, projections indicate a decline in overall population, with the suburb's population expected to contract by 36 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 64 people.

 Frequently Asked Questions - Population